 Domain Name Purchasing Strategy

-My first domain name purchase was HoustonRestaurants.com.
-I went to the wrong domain registrar site, got snookered and paid way to much than I should have.
-I meant to go to NetworkSolutions.com and instead when to Internic.net and paid $250.00 instead of $35.00.
+My first domain name purchase was HoustonRestaurants.com in 1997.
+I went to the wrong domain registrar site and got snookered.
+I paid way to much than I should have.
+I meant to go to NetworkSolutions.com and instead went to Internic.net and paid $250.00 instead of $35.00.
+I learned my lesson quickly.
+I use GoDaddy.com exclusively today.

-I needed to not only be looking for great generic names to acquire but to my eyes open for everything I could find that a competitor in the same genre could use to gain market share.
+When searching for great generic names to acquire, I learned to keep my eyes open for everything I could find that even a competitor, in the same genre, could use to gain market share.

 Another example: I bought HoustonRestaurants.com and HoustonsRestaurants.com.
-Then I bought HoustonCuisine.com, HoustonFood.com and HoustonDiner.com.
+Then I bought HoustonCuisine.com, HoustonFood.com and several others.
 I finally ended up with over 30+ domains that I could use independently and link back to HoustonRestaurants.com with legitimate links.

 This is not a link farm in that each domain is an actual site with a little different slant addressing the same issues.
-Essentially, owning the potential competition.
+Essentially somewhat controlling the potential competition.

 Domain Name After Market